Mercury retrograde: It’s happening (again) but what does that mean for you?

 According to astrology, Mercury retrograde can cause widespread confusion and disarray here on earth.
 The planet Mercury is named after the Roman God of the same name; he is the “messenger” God and is the controller of all communications… which explains why, when the planet is retrograde, communication can be disrupted.
 Anything we do that communicates a message (or indeed, receives a message) will be affected by Mercury’s movements.

-Unfortunately for us, the planet goes into retrograde four times this year – though, thankfully, we already have the first one of the year over us.
+Unfortunately for us, the planet goes into retrograde four times this year – though, thankfully, we’re already on our third time, with one more retrograde on the cards for December 28 to January 18.

 A lot of how Mercury retrograde affects you personally comes down to your birth chart.
 Some of you probably already know your sun, moon and rising signs, but a quick Google search will help you put yours together if not (all you need to know is where you were born and at what time).